 The approach above is good for computing impedance when simultaneously inserting or removing a large number of decoupling capacitors.
-However, in iterative optimization process, we normally add or remove one or a small number of decoupling capacitors each time.
+However, in an iterative optimization process, we normally add or remove one or a small number of decoupling capacitors each time.
 In this case, matrix inversion is not necessary for impedance computation.
-In addition, the approach above always compute all the Z{ij} even if only a few is needed.
-In fact, we only need to compute Z{ij} when necessary in iterative algorithm.
-We propose an efficient incremental method to compute each impedance element Z{ij} separately with much less overall complexity.
+In addition, the approaches above always compute all the $Z{ij}$ even if only a few are needed.
+In fact, we only need to compute $Z{ij}$ when necessary in iterative algorithm.
+We propose an efficient incremental method to compute each impedance element $Z{ij}$ separately with much less overall complexity.